Laser rangefinder: Industrial production processes

 An important application is the use of laser rangefinder technology during the automation of stock management systems and production processes in steel industry.

 Laser measuring tools

-Laser rangefinders are also used in several industries like construction, renovation and real estate as an alternative to a tape measure, and was first introduced by Leica Geosystems in 1993 in France.
+Laser rangefinders are also used in several industries like construction, renovation and real estate as alternatives to tape measures, and was first introduced by Leica Geosystems in 1993 in France.
 To measure a large object like a room with a tape measure, one would need another person to hold the tape at the far wall and a clear line straight across the room to stretch the tape.
 With a laser measuring tool, the job can be completed by one operator with just a line of sight.
-Although the tape measure is typically more accurate, laser measuring tools can be calibrated to be generally reliable when taking several measurements.
-Laser measuring tools typically include the ability to produce some simple calculations, such as the area or volume of a room, as well as switch between imperial and metric units.
+Although tape measures are technically perfectly accurate, laser measuring tools are much more precise.
+Laser measuring tools typically include the ability to produce some simple calculations, such as the area or volume of a room.
 These devices can be found in hardware stores and online marketplaces.